Effect of Light Intensity

 3. Suggest how this procedure can be modified so that the distance between the lamp and the plant is not varied.

-The laboratory was darkened to reduce light from other sources, to ensure that the light intensity was mainly due to the lamp.
+The power of the lamp may be varied e.g. use of 20W, 40W, 60W and 100W bulbs.
+4. Why was the laboratory darkened?
+The laboratory was darkened to reduce light from other sources, to ensure that the light intensity was mainly due to the lamp. |

 5. What are the main sources of inaccuracy in the experiment?